RogiDev/burger-app/README.md

 # burger-app
-Burger Builder App, wrote with react
+Burger Builder App, wrote with react and redux